 Following each meeting of the IEEE SA Standards Board, the IEEE Standards Department shall issue a statement, available to all interested parties, which shall detail the actions taken at the last meeting of the IEEE SA Standards Board on approval of, or transfer to inactive status of, standards documents; and authorization of new standards projects.
 This may be in the form of the minutes of the IEEE SA Standards Board meeting.

 5.3 Review cycles

 All IEEE standards should be reviewed as often as new information is available.
-Every year, the Secretary of the IEEE-SA Standards Board shall notify the standards liaison representative of the Sponsor of all active standards assigned to the Sponsor, the dates that such standards are scheduled to expire, and a reminder to consider such standards for revision.
+Every year, the Secretary of the IEEE SA Standards Board shall notify the standards liaison representative of each Standards Committee of all active standards assigned to the Standards Committee, the dates that such standards are scheduled to expire, and a reminder to consider such standards for revision.

 The IEEE Standards Association shall not provide an appeals process to resolve a disagreement about a technical decision.
-All technical decisions shall be made at or below the Sponsor level.
-Any person dissatisfied with a technical decision shall follow the procedures of the body that has made the decision and that body’s Sponsor to provide input on the technical decision, including, but not limited to, making a technical comment during the applicable comment submission and/or balloting period.
+All technical decisions shall be made at or below the Standards Committee level.
+Any person dissatisfied with a technical decision shall follow the procedures of the body that has made the decision and that body’s Standards Committee to provide input on the technical decision, including, but not limited to, making a technical comment during the applicable comment submission and/or balloting period.